-Sleep apnea symptoms and signs are often an indication that your health is being negatively effected.
+Sleep apnea symptoms and signs are often an indication that your health is being negatively affected.
 Maybe someone has told you your snore is deafening, or you’ve woken up on more than your fair share of mornings feeling less than refreshed.
 In those instances, it’s probably pretty obvious something’s up with your sleep.
 But in the case of obstructive sleep apnea (OSA), a disorder wherein people stop breathing while asleep, sometimes hundreds of times a night, pinpointing the problem can be significantly trickier.
 We’ve compiled the list of signs and symptoms of sleep apnea below to hopefully make pinpointing easier.

 One of the most common signs and symptoms of obstructive sleep apnea (OSA) is loud and chronic (ongoing) snoring.
 Pauses may occur in the snoring.
 Choking or gasping may follow the pauses.
 These brief periods of breathing cessation don’t trigger full alertness, but disrupt sleep enough to leave sufferers groggy in the mornings — and at risk for a number of more serious health problems, often without even realizing there’s a problem.
 You likely won’t know that you’re having problems breathing or be able to judge how severe the problem is.
 A family member or bed partner often will notice these problems before you do.